-Misting fans made especially for pets spew water into the air and lower your puppy's body temperature by keeping its fur damp.
+Misting fans made especially for pets spew water into the air and lower your puppy's body temperature by keeping his fur damp.
 As the water evaporates, it cools your pup off.
 Misters can be placed on the porch, on the deck, or near a puppy playpen.
-Make sure the area your misting has a grass, wood, or a concrete surface.
+Make sure the area you're misting has a grass, wood, or concrete surface.
 Watering bare ground can create a muddy mess.

 Host a Pool Party